nithyamajeti06/Ishihara-Test/README.md

 # Ishihara-Test
 The Ishihara Test Program is designed to help users test their color vision, more precisely their ability to distinguish between red and green colors.
+The program simulates the popular Ishihara color vision test, which consists of a series of images with colored dots that are arranged in such a way that individuals with normal color vision can perceive numbers or shapes, while individuals with color blindness may not be able to see them.